pkala7968/Manas-Mentality/README.md

 ---
 ## Project Overview

 This is a Streamlit-based AI chatbot that simulates conversations with your friend (here, Manas).
-The bot is powered by a large language model hosted on [Together.ai](https://www.together.ai/), and it behaves based on a detailed personality profile you provide.
+The bot is powered by **Gemini** (Google's Generative AI model), and it behaves based on a detailed personality profile you provide.

 This project is inspired by my friend Manas who is a very hardworking, funny, sarcastic and smart individual.
 He is a very humble guy and does not boast about his skills at all (even though he is super good at a lottttt of stuff).
 Maybe he is just unaware of how awesome and hardworking he is or its just him being humble.